mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 malicious users.
 Giving dapp's authority more control to incentivize proper utilization of its contract is the primary motivation for this proposal.

-During network congestion, many transactions in the network cannot be processed because they all want to write-lock same accounts.
+During network congestion, many transactions in the network cannot be processed because they all want to write-lock the same accounts.
 When a write lock on an account is taken by a transaction batch no other batch can use this account in parallel, so only transactions belonging to a single batch are processed correctly and all others are retried again or forwarded to the leader of the next slot.
 With all the forwarding and retrying the validator is choked by the transactions write-locking the same accounts and effectively processing valid transactions sequentially.

 There are multiple accounts of OpenBook (formerly serum), mango markets, etc which are used in high-frequency trading.
 During the event of extreme congestion, we observe that specialized trading programs write lock these accounts but never CPI into the respective programs unless they can extract profit, effectively starving the actual users for access.
-With current low cluster fees it incentivizes spammers to spam the network with transactions.
+With current low cluster fees, it incentivizes spammers to spam the network with transactions.

-Without proper rebate mechanism to users Solana gas fees will increase and it will lose the edge for being low fees cluster.
-For entities like market makers it is very important that Solana remain a low fee cluster as they have a thin profit margin and have to quote quite often.
+Without any proper rebate mechanism for users, Solana gas fees will increase and it will lose the edge for being low fees cluster.
+For entities like market makers, Solana must remain a low-fee cluster as they have a thin profit margin and have to quote quite often.
 The goal of this proposal is to reduce spamming without really increasing fees for everyone.
 Encourage users to create proper transactions.
 Read the cluster state before creating transactions instead of spamming.
 We are motivated to improve the user experience, and user activity and keep Solana a low gas fee blockchain.
 Keeping gas fees low and increasing user activity on the chain will help all the communities based on Solana grow.
 This will also help users to gain more control over accounts owned by them.

-Note that this proposal does not aims to increase gas fees for all transactions or add any kind of congestion control mechanism.
+Note that this proposal does not aim to increase gas fees for all transactions or add any kind of congestion control mechanism.

 ## Alternatives Considered